puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `node_name`

 Required.
-The name of the _node_ to federate.
+The name of the node to federate.

 ##### `profile`

 Required.
-The name of the _profile_ to federate.
+The name of the profile to federate.

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `soap_port`